Colubrina

-Colubrina is a genus of about 30 species of flowering plants in the family Rhamnaceae, native to warm temperate to tropical regions of Africa, the Americas, southern Asia, northern Australia, and the Indian Ocean islands.
+Colubrina is a genus of flowering plants in the family Rhamnaceae.
+It is native to warm temperate to tropical regions of Africa, the Americas, southern Asia, northern Australia, and islands of the Pacific and Indian Oceans.

 Names

 Common names include nakedwood, snakewood, greenheart and hogplum.
 The generic name is derived from the Latin word coluber, meaning "snake", and refers to the snake-like stems or stamens.

 Description

 The species are shrubs and small trees growing 1–10 m tall, with simple ovate leaves.
 The flowers are small, greenish-white or yellowish; the fruit is a capsule containing three seeds.

 Taxonomy

-The genus is at least in part a wastebasket taxon, and revision will likely result in the renaming of a number of species to different genera in the future.
+In 2005, the genus was considered at least in part a wastebasket taxon, and that revision would likely result in the renaming of a number of species to different genera in the future.